Liquor store moving to Snowmass Center front

 Sundance will continue to offer its current selection of liquor, gifts and other drugstore items, a statement from the Wickes said.
 The new location will have an improved wine-tasting area, a larger walk-in “beer cave” and increased storage, the statement said.

 “The new large storage area will allow us to buy in greater volume, which is how we keep our prices reasonable,” Bakios-Wickes said.

-Demolition work has begun already in the storefront spaces Sundance is moving to, said Dwayne Romero, president of Related Colorado, which owns the building.
+Demolition work has begun in the storefront spaces Sundance is moving to, said Dwayne Romero, president of Related Colorado, which owns the building.
 Most of the construction and moving will occur during offseason, and he hopes that Sundance will reopen in late May if not sooner.

-"This may surprise some people, but our experience with Related has been a positive one," Steve Wickes said.
-"We are an example of a locally owned and locally serving business, and the local Related team has bent over backwards to make sure that we can continue."
+“This may surprise some people, but our experience with Related has been a positive one,” Wickes said.
+“We are an example of a locally owned and locally serving business, and the local Related team has bent over backwards to make sure that we can continue.”

 Related Colorado, which owns the building, caught flak from residents last fall when it didn’t renew a lease with Village Market and instead accepted a bid for the space from Clark’s Market.
 Apart from their preference for the 35-year tenant, some residents and employees in Snowmass Village took issue with the new grocer’s plan to expand into the hallway that connects the post office to the rest of the center.

 Maureen Kerr, who works in a Snowmass Center office, wrote a letter to the editor of The Aspen Times in the fall decrying the change in tenants.
 For her, it was mostly about the people who worked there, she said.